ankitrrock/E_Mart/README.md

 # E_Mart
-E_commerce website
+E_commerce website,
-template does not design by me only backend deployment by me
+template does not design by me, only backend deployment by me, python d-jango